mk-fg/fgtk/README.rst

 For long-term access (e.g. for some daemon), there probably are better options than such bindfs hack - e.g. bind-mounts, shared uids/gids, ACLs, etc.

+docker-ln
+'''''''''

+Simple bash script to symlink uppermost "merged" overlayfs layer of a running docker-compose setup container, to allow easy access to temporary files there.

+Useful for testing stuff without the need to rebuild and restart whole container or a bunch of compose stuff after every one-liner tweak to some script that's supposed to be running in there, or to experiment-with and debug things.

+These paths are very likely to change between container and docker-compose restarts for many reasons, so such symlinks are generally only valid during container runtime, and script needs a re-run to update these too.

 fast-disk-wipe
 ''''''''''''''